 France is famous for having gone from a monarchy to a republic, but its political system has changed no fewer than ten—that's right, ten—times since Louis XVI's head came off in 1793, generally through revolutions.

-Presidents of the Fifth Republic are now listed on the The Presidents of France page, along with the other French presidents.
+Presidents of the Fifth Republic are now listed here, along with the other French presidents.

 - Firstly, France attempted to form a Republic—the First Republic (though of course, they didn't call it that at the time), which can be divided into roughly three parts.
-The first bit was the infamous Reign of Terror, in which there was no formal executive (the National Convention ran everything), but Robespierre, through his "Committee of Public Safety," ran the show, while France was at war with the neighbouring monarchies and the 1793 constitution ended up stillborn.
+The first bit was the infamous Reign of Terror, in which there was no formal executive (the National Convention ran everything), but Robespierre and the "Committee of Public Safety" ran the show −at least theoretically−, while France was at war with the neighbouring monarchies and the 1793 constitution ended up stillborn.
 Then came The Thermidorian Reaction, in which the Reign of Terror ended; this happened in July 1794.
 The Reaction instituted a "Directory" of five men to hold executive power in France (an arrangement inspired by, of all things, Pennsylvania).
 This went on for five years, until, in 1799, General Napoléon Bonaparte seized power, more or less forcing the Assembly to declare him "First Consul of the Republic," inaugurating the "Consulate" in which, despite there being three Consuls, the First Consul held a truly remarkable amount of power.
 However, it was still a republic...wasn't it?

 - After Napoleon was safely out of everyone's way, Louis XVI's brother, also named Louis, took the throne as Louis XVIII of France,note largely because Louis XVIII had spent the revolutionary years in England (building connections that brought him British support) and because Talleyrand persuaded the Russian Emperor, Alexander I, to support a Bourbon restoration (Alexander had previously favored installing Marshal Jean-Baptiste Bernadotte—at the time Crown Prince of Sweden, don't ask why—as the new Emperor under Napoleon's constitution).note This period is thus known as the Restoration.
 Louis XVIII reigned fairly uneventfully, leaving the throne to his other brother, Charles X. note The monarchy under the Restoration was more or less constitutional, but the king wielded great power, and Charles in particular longed for the might of Louis XIV; at the very least, he wanted to be rid of the pesky parliamentarians and their elections.